mongodb/mongo-python-driver/doc/examples/type_hints.rst

 Typed Collection
 ----------------

-You can use :py:class:`~typing_extensions.TypedDict` (Python 3.8+) when using a well-defined schema for the data in a :class:`~pymongo.collection.Collection`.
+You can use :py:class:`~typing.TypedDict` (Python 3.8+) when using a well-defined schema for the data in a :class:`~pymongo.collection.Collection`.
 Note that all `schema validation`_ for inserts and updates is done on the server.
 These methods automatically add an "_id" field.